Dominoer/bmvc2020_image_harmonization/README.md

 bash train.sh
 ```
 ## Testing
 Here we provide a better model compared to the model used in our paper.
-Although the performance on the 'ALL' dataset is the same as in the paper, this model outperforms previous methods in all sub-datasets.
+Although the performance on the 'ALL' dataset is the same as in the paper, this model outperforms previous methods on all sub-datasets.

 To download the model, run the following script.
 ```